24 Effective, easy to implement healthy relationship tips and advice and ways to save your marriage

 If your partner’s not willing to have that conversation, you can still work out what’s right for you by yourself.
 My relationship test will help you figure out if you’re truly compatible, or if it’s time to strike out on your own again.

-I so hope the healthy relationship advice in this article has given you lots of ideas to help you keep your relationship happy, healthy and strong.
+I so hope the advice for a healthy relationship in this article has given you lots of ideas to help you keep your relationship happy, healthy and strong.
 Life is full of mundane responsibilities, chores to be done and challenges to overcome - but there’s also plenty of room to create fun, positivity and meaningful connections with other people.